 What’s in Your Toolbox

 Now that you’ve attained self-enlightenment, analyze the tools and skills you possess.
-You need to have complimentary soft skills and technical skills.
+You need to have complementary soft skills and technical skills.
 I like this list on resume genius.
 They highlight the top 10 soft skills employers love and intricately break them down.
 Now that you’ve seen a good list, record your current soft skills.
 Jot down specific instances where you demonstrated these skills.
 Clear examples will you boost your confidence and help you nail future job interviews.

 Next, write down your technical skills.
 What software do you know?
 Write down your job-related and non-job-related technical skills.
 Write down skills you are using and skills that could be used in other positions.
 Then, start looking for job posts and see what skills employers are looking for.
 Take note of the skills that you don’t have but would be interested in learning.
-If you have a specific company you’d like to work for some day, discover their requirements for your role.
+If you have a specific company you’d like to work for someday, discover their requirements for your role.
 Finally, ask your manager what skills you should develop to add value to your company.

 Set up a Support System to Achieve Your Goals

 So far, we have paused and become better acquainted with ourselves and assessed our current knowledge and skills.
 In reviewing those things, the fog around our futures has subsided a bit, and we are now ready to set up our support system.
 Don’t venture too far into any job without identifying a mentor.
 Mentors aren’t just a nice idea.
 Mentors help us improve our career outcomes in numerous ways.
 Does higher compensation, a greater number of promotions, and greater job satisfaction sound good to you?
 Dr. Lauren Bidwell, has summarized 30 years of research on the subject in Why Mentors Matter: A summary of 30 years of research.
-Here are some steps to help you identify a mentor.

 - Get to know your coworkers by asking them about their current projects, what they are excited about, or what problems they are trying to solve.